Brazil reaches 62 deaths and 408 thousand probable cases of dengue

+According to information from the Ministry of Health, another 279 deaths are being investigated on suspicion of the disease

-The number of probable cases of dengue in Brazil in 2024 reached 408 thousand, according to an update on Friday (9) in the Arbovirus Monitoring Panel of the Ministry of Health.
-The number of confirmed victims of the disease reached 62, while another 279 Suspicious deaths are being investigated.
+The number of probable cases of dengue fever in Brazil in 2024 reached 408 thousand, according to an update on Friday (Feb 9, 2024) from the Ministry of Health.
+Confirmed victims of the disease reached 62, while another 279 suspected deaths are being investigated .

-The national average indicates 201 cases of dengue per 100 thousand inhabitants.
-But, in some states, this coefficient is much higher.
-The Federal District, for example, records more than 1,700 cases per 100,000 inhabitants.
+The national average of dengue cases is 201 cases/100 thousand inhabitants.
+But, in some States, this coefficient is much higher.
+The DF (Federal District), for example, records more than 1,700 cases/100,000 inhabitants.
 In the proportional sequence of cases, Minas Gerais, Acre, Paraná and Goiás appear.

+In absolute numbers, Minas Gerais leads, with more than 143 thousand people registered with dengue, followed by São Paulo, Distrito Federal and Paraná.

 #Brazil #reaches #deaths #thousand #probable #cases #dengue